KarimHassanieh/Udacity-Project-1---Rover-/Project1_README.md

 ## Project: Search and Sample Return
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### Readme : This file is meant to guide the reviewer along the steps and methods taken to accomplish the project in hope of clarifying to the reviewer the steps taken with clarity.

 ---

-**The goals / steps of this project are the following:**
+**The steps of this project are the following:**

 **Training / Calibration**